syncfusion-content/blazor-docs/blazor/range-selector/getting-started.md

 # Blazor Range Selector Component in Server Side App using Visual Studio

 This section briefly explains how to include a Range Navigator component in the Blazor server-side application.
-Refer to the [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+Refer to the [Getting Started with Syncfusion Blazor for server-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor Range Navigator component in the application